Danish Defence: Conscription

 Technically all Danish 18-year-old males are conscripts (37,897 in 2010, of whom 53% were considered suitable for duty).
 Due to the large number of volunteers, 96-99% of the number required in the past three years, the number of men actually called up is relatively low (4,200 in 2012).
 There were additionally 567 female volunteers in 2010, who pass training on "conscript-like" conditions.
 Universal conscription of women under a lottery system went into effect in 2025.

-Conscripts to Danish Defence (army, navy and air force) generally serve four months, except:
+Since 2026, conscripts to Danish Defence (army, navy and air force) generally serve 11 months, except: